xuboyue1999/MIRNet-ICME22/README.md

    <img src="MIR-RGB.gif"  height=240><img src="MIR-T.gif" height=240>
 </div>

-## 🌟GTOT and RGBT234 results
+## 🌟GTOT , RGBT234 and LasHeR results
-You can download the raw result MIR-rgbt234.zip and MIR-gtot.zip
+You can download the raw result MIR-rgbt234.zip and MIR-gtot.zip and mir-lasher.zip

 **GTOT PR:0.909 SR:0.744**
 **RGBT234 PR:0.816 SR:0.589**
 ![image](result.png)
+**lasher PR:0.462 NPR:0.412 SR:0.354**
 ## Citation
 Please cite this paper in your publications if it helps your research:

 ```